Website Push Notifications

 Within the character limit, you need to learn how to craft a persuasive push notification.
 In doing this, personalization is key.
 Yes, and you could also re-engage your users by asking questions.

 MyEnglishTeacher.eu, a website that offers one-to-one English lessons through various mediums like skype and live chat rooms, and resources like quizzes and videos to their students, got started with push notifications with the single aim to reduce the time spent on writing and designing marketing communications.

 MyEnglishTeacher.eu aims to help people from all over the world gain fluency in English.
 Here, take a look at what they did to win 160 subscribers in one day:

 The subscriber list for your makeup and beauty website is growing, and you are publishing new content often or adding new products and have discounts for some.
 You are also sending email newsletters about the same.
 But, think about how many of them open their inboxes and read those posts, among all the other emails lying unread in their inboxes.
 It is a daunting task.
 This is why push notifications, as a channel of communication, effectively help you bring your subscribers to visit your site instantly.

 Inform your audience about new products or other such information using push notifications.
-Have a new nail paint review published?
-Then send your subscribers a push notification like the one below:

-Notice that using the nail paint emoji saved character count and added a spark of fun to the message.
 Another way Cosmetics websites can use push notifications to increase engagement and grab users’ attention is by welcoming the subscribers with a welcome notification that warms up their hearts and makes them proud for choosing to go for products that are cruelty-free.
 Use a personal tone that will help you build a good rapport with your new subscribers.